yingqi0607/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Mark a task as done**

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks.
-2. AddressBook shows a list of persons
+2. TR4CKER shows a list of all tasks.
-3. User requests to delete a specific person in the list
+3. User requests to mark a specific task in the list as done.
-4. AddressBook deletes the person
+4. TR4CKER marks the task as done.

+**Extentions**

+* 2a.
+The list is empty.

+   * 2a1.
+TR4CKER shows an error message.

      Use case ends.

-**Extensions**
+* 3a.
+The given index is invalid.

+    * 3a1.
+TR4CKER shows an error message.

+      Use case resumes at step 3.

+**Use case: View a task**

+**MSS**

+1. User requests to list tasks.
+2. TR4CKER shows a list of all tasks.
+3. User requests to view a specific task in the list.
+4. TR4CKER shows the details of the task.

+**Extentions**

 * 2a.
 The list is empty.

+    * 2a1.
+TR4CKER shows an error message.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+TR4CKER shows an error message.

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Find related tasks**

+1. User requests to find tasks using specified keyword(s).
+2. TR4CKER shows a list of all tasks that match the given keywords.

+**Extentions**

+* 2a.
+No tasks match the specified keyword(s).

+  TR4CKER shows a 'no matches' error message.

+  Use case ends.

+**Use case: List all tasks**

+**MSS**

+1. User requests to list tasks.
+2. TR4CKER shows a list of all tasks.
+3. Use case ends.

+**Extentions**

+* 2a.
+List is empty.

+  * 2a1.
+TR4CKER shows an empty list.

+**Use case: Exit the program**

+**MSS**

+1. User requests to exit program.
+2. TR4CKER application closes.

 ### Non-Functional Requirements